Welcome to marvelous darling, a blog in hot pursuit of hedonism.

 I’ve worked in adult retail.
 I’ve been a copywriter, a product design consultant, a company blogger, and a social media manager.
 I’ve written for outlets like The Establishment and Kinkly, and I’ve been featured in The Daily Beast, The Daily Mail, and on German television.
 I’ve attended life-changing events like the Woodhull Sexual Freedom Summit, thanks in large part to my incredible readers and friends.

 I’ve also gotten some really fun legal threats, and people sometimes tell me they don’t get why I “have to talk about all that.”

 In late 2016, after a period of creative flip-flopping and navel-gazing, I decided to expand marvelous darling’s focus to include all manner of hedonistic pursuits: Sex toys, skincare, makeup, and guilty-pleasure media.
 Why?
 Well…

 I have depression.
 And anxiety.
 And panic disorder.
-And Hashimoto’s disease.
+And a thyroid disorder.

 It can be armor, or escape.
 It can be the first step to me leaving the house and getting shit done.
 I know that I can’t be the only one, and that’s why I share all of this.

 There’s so much power in saying, simply, “Me too.”